 Regarding the use of Artificial Intelligence: our Provost has expressed to "Let us all make sure we are learning and sharing best practices and not allowing AI to do the learning for us."
 In this course, any work you submit for credit must represent your own ideas and understanding of the assigned material.
-If you are uncertain about any case where your use of AI may be in conflict with University or course standards, please see me to discuss your concerns.
+If you are uncertain about any case where your use of AI may conflict with University or course standards, please see me to discuss your concerns.

-An instance of academic misconduct (including those detailed on the website provided above or in this syllabus) will be reported to the Department Chair and the academic Dean's office.
-Any instance of misconduct will result in a grade of 0 for the assessment in question.
+An instance of academic misconduct (including those detailed on the website provided above or in this syllabus) will be reported to the Department Chair and the academic Dean's office who will decide what the next steps may be.
+College policies dictate that the instructor also report incidents of academic misconduct to the Assistant Dean for Student Academic Affairs.
+Evidence of cheating in this course will result in, at a minimum, a score of zero (which cannot be dropped from grade calculations) and penalty that may include failure in the course.